-AP members will serve for three-year terms beginning with the first meeting each calendar year.
+From the Council SOPPs: AP members will serve for three-year terms beginning with the first meeting each calendar year.
 All members will be appointed by and serve at the pleasure of the Council and may be reappointed to two subsequent consecutive terms.
 Appointments will be staggered to provide for the appointment of 1/3 of the membership of the AP each year.

 Persons wishing to serve on the Advisory Panel may submit their names with a short resume to the Executive Director who will keep for the calendar year a list of candidates at the Council headquarters.
+A call for nominations to serve on the Advisory Panel will be issued after each October Council meeting, and announced on the Council website.
 Resumes and requests to serve will not be retained after the annual appointment process.
 The Council may use this list of candidates in choosing AP members to fill full-year terms or interim vacancies, but may also solicit individuals not on the list if a particular combination of experience and expertise is deemed desirable.

 AP members serve at the pleasure of the Council and can be removed by a majority vote of the Council prior to the completion of a full 3-year term.
 Cause for removal may include, but is not limited to, change in affiliation or status or poor attendance.
 The Council Chair is authorized to fill interim vacancies on the AP subject to confirmation by the Council at the next regular meeting.
-Interim appointments are for the remaining unexpired term of the vacancy.
+Interim appointments are for the remaining unexpired term of the vacancy or until the end of the calendar year.